hkalbertl/gallerylu/README.md

   * Data privacy is a top priority.
   * No API keys is transmitted to any third-party server other than FileLu.
   * Standard images will be downloaded from FileLu directly.
-  * Encrypted images will be downloaded though Vercel rewrite module due to CORS issue.
+  * Encrypted images will be downloaded through the [Vercel rewrite](https://vercel.com/docs/edge-network/rewrites) module due to [CORS issue](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors).
-  * All processing happens client-side in the user's browser.
+  * All processing happens client-side in the user's web browser.

 ## Demo
 https://github.com/user-attachments/assets/6e20a637-1740-47ae-b6fd-faa1d3d2f68b